dmind-gmbh/extension-cookieman/Documentation/Developer/JavaScript.rst

    :sep:`|` :aspect:`Example:` ["mandatory", "ads"] :sep:`|`

-   Returns all groups keys the user has consented to.
+   Returns all group keys the user has consented to.

 cookieman.hasConsented(groupKey)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^